WooZoo86/Winbuntu/README.md

 2. Open a Powershell terminal as admin.
 The script is not able to run without admin rights.
 3. Navigate to the directory location
 4. Run `.\installer.ps1`
-5. During installation, Winbuntu will download and install [Sycnex's Windows 10 Debloater](https://github.com/Sycnex/Windows10Debloater).
-This script will ask you mulitple questions with pop ups, and at the end of the script, if you want to reboot your system.
+   1. During installation, Winbuntu will download and install [Sycnex's Windows 10 Debloater](https://github.com/Sycnex/Windows10Debloater).
+This script will ask you multiple questions with pop ups, and at the end of the script, if you want to reboot your system.
 Hit `no`, Winbuntu will reboot your system after installation.